Craig Lindsley named editor in chief of the <i>Journal of Medicinal Chemistry</i>

-Craig W. Lindsley, the William K. Warren, Jr. chair in medicine at Vanderbilt University, has been named editor in chief of the Journal of Medicinal Chemistry (JMC) by the American Chemical Society Publications Division.
-The journal publishes content that advances the understanding of the relationship between molecular structure and biological activity.
-Lindsley will begin his new role on Jan.
-1.
+Craig W. Lindsley, the William K. Warren Jr. Chair in Medicine at Vanderbilt University, was named editor in chief of the Journal of Medicinal Chemistry (JMC) by the American Chemical Society Publications Division in December.
+The journal publishes content on the relationship between molecular structure and biological activity.

-More specifically, he plans to expand and diversify the journal’s editorial board; establish an Early Career Board; solicit new authors and new content; engage in all forms of social media; build bridges to medicinal chemists in Europe, Asia, and India; and streamline the submission process and speed of publication.
+e plans to expand and diversify the journal’s editorial board, establish an early-career board, solicit new authors and new content, engage in social media, build bridges to medicinal chemists in Europe and Asia, streamline the submission process, and increase the speed of publication.

 Lindsley earned a BS in chemistry from California State University, Chico, and a PhD in chemistry from the University of California, Santa Barbara.
-He is the founding and current editor in chief of ACS Chemical Neuroscience and interim editor in chief of ACS Pharmacology & Translational Science.
-Both positions will be filled with new appointments.
+He is the founding and former editor in chief of ACS Chemical Neuroscience and interim editor in chief of ACS Pharmacology and Translational Science.

-“Professor Lindsley has shown excellent leadership at ACS Chemical Neuroscience, and I know he’s the right person to lead the Journal of Medicinal Chemistry,” says James Milne, president of the ACS Publications Division in a press release.
+“Professor Lindsley has shown excellent leadership at ACS Chemical Neuroscience, and I know he’s the right person to lead the Journal of Medicinal Chemistry,” James Milne, president of the ACS Publications Division, says in a press release.
 “I am looking forward to seeing his experience and perspective shape the journal over the coming years.”

-“Medicinal chemistry is evolving, and I am thrilled to be on the forefront of what comes next, and to capture it all in the pages of JMC,” says Lindsley.
-“I want JMC to be the first choice for authors to publish their medicinal chemistry research, and to enjoy the experience of publishing with JMC.”
+“Medicinal chemistry is evolving, and I am thrilled to be on the forefront of what comes next and to capture it all in the pages of JMC,” Lindsley says.
+“I want JMC to be the first choice for authors to publish their medicinal chemistry research and to enjoy the experience of publishing with JMC.”

 Join the conversation